 Before diving into the usage of USB drives on a Mac, it's important to understand the different types available:

-►USB Flash Drives
+► USB Flash Drives

-►External Hard Drives
+► External Hard Drives

 How to Use an USB Drive on Mac?

-#1 Connect the USB Drive to a Mac
+#1 Connect the Drive to a Mac

 - Locate the USB Port: Most Macs come equipped with USB ports, either standard USB-A ports or USB-C ports.
 If your Mac has USB-C ports, you may need an adapter for standard USB drives.